How to Access Fukui from Osaka! Complete Access Guide

 Hokuriku Bullet Train Extension in Spring 2024

-In the spring of 2024, the Hokuriku Shinkansen will be extended to Tsuruga Station in Fukui Prefecture, so conventional lines and limited express trains from Osaka will run to Tsuruga Station.
-From Tsuruga to Fukui, you will need to transfer to the Hokuriku Shinkansen or use the parallel conventional line "Happi Line Fukui" that takes over the JR Hokuriku Main Line.
+In the spring of 2024, the Hokuriku Shinkansen was extended to Tsuruga Station in Fukui Prefecture.
+As a result, conventional and limited express trains from Osaka terminate at Tsuruga Station.

 Using Express Buses

-If you have plenty of time and want to save money, we recommend the express bus operated by JR West Bus.
+If you have extra time and want to save money, taking an express bus operated by JR West Bus is a great option.

 Osaka - Fukui (one-way)

-*Fares vary depending on the boarding date and purchase date.
+*Fares vary depending on the boarding date and purchase timing.

 Recommended for Drive Lovers!
 Using Rental Cars